Le guide

 • Includes TypeScript support out-of-the-box.

-• Includes built-in unit testing and code formatting (deno fmt).
+• Includes built-in and code formatting (deno fmt).

 • Is compatible with browser JavaScript APIs: Programs authored in JavaScript without the Deno namespace and its internal features should work in all modern browsers.